madarameegama7/AF-Project-02/README.md

 - Centralized service layer for API calls
 - Type-safe responses using TypeScript interfaces
   <ul>
-▪ GET /all – to get a list of all countries.
+▪ GET /all – to get a list of all countries.<br>
-▪ GET /name/{name} – to search a country by its name.
+▪ GET /name/{name} – to search a country by its name.<br>
-▪ GET /region/{region} – to get countries from a specific region.
+▪ GET /region/{region} – to get countries from a specific region. <br>
-▪ GET /alpha/{code} – to get full details using a country code.
+▪ GET /alpha/{code} – to get full details using a country code.<br>
   </ul>

 ## Session Management